Custom Rules Engine NonaGuard: Tailored Security and Compliance for Odoo

 User Activity Threshold

-Alert when a user with elevated permissions hasn't logged in for a configurable number of days — a strong indicator of an orphaned account that should be deactivated.
+Alert when a user with elevated permissions hasn't logged in for a configurable number of days.
+This is a strong indicator of an orphaned account that should be deactivated, reducing the attack surface from dormant credentials.

 # custom-rules/stale-admin-accounts.yaml